-A: At KOEC, we run all activities within a ratio of one instructor to 10 participants plus one chaperone (adult helper/senior student).
-During peak season, this often appears as two instructors to 20 participants and two chaperones.
+A: At Y Outdoors, we run all activities within a ratio of one instructor to 10 participants plus one chaperone (adult helper/senior student).

-Q: What activities can I use with my students during our free time?
+Q: Which activities can I use with my students during our free time?

-A: We have a mud slide, multiple grassy areas for games and sports, a volleyball net, a gymnasium, and multiple indoor spaces that can be used during your free time.
+A: We have a waterslide, multiple grassy areas for games and sports, a volleyball net, a playground, an obstical course, a walk to Raukawa Falls and a swimming hole in the Mangawhero river.
 The Teacher Gear List in your Google School Folder will include items to bring to use in this time.